The School Day

 Carbeile School is organised into mixed ability academic year groups.
 Each year group has a teacher who is a Year Group Leader.
 In most instances children stay together as they progress through the school.
 Children are put into a house when they are admitted to school.
 The teams are Balmoral (blue), Windsor (red), Killarney (green) and Caernarvon (yellow) and are represented by a colour.
 The House System operates to reward children for achieving excellence Merit where they collect a badge from the Head teacher.
 The initial pastoral care of the child is the responsibility of the class teacher during school sessions.
 There would be occasions when concerns over health or behaviour would be referred to the Year Group Leader, Assistant Head teacher, Deputy Head teacher or Head teacher.

 After School Clubs and Extra-Curricular Activities

 Depending on the interests and the availability of Staff prepared to give their time, a number of Clubs are offered to selected age groups.
 Currently these include:- Choir, Football, Netball, Cookery, Running, Computers and Gardening.
-Many of these are operated during lunch break but some take place after school in the first half of every term.
+Many of these are operated during lunch break but lots take place after school in the first half of every term.

 Children should not bring toys, games or money to school except for specific reasons.
 If children need to bring a mobile phone to school it must be handed into the office first thing in the morning.
 All children can ride their scooter to school and leave it outside the reception.
 This is provided parents are happy to allow them to, and that they wear a helmet at all times.
 Any Year 5 or 6 children who have successfully completed the ‘Bikeability’ course can ride their bike to school, again with parents permission and a helmet.